• Skip to main content

 During this review, I tested 8 different loads with the pistol.
 I shot nearly 1,000 rounds and the gun was completely reliable with FMJ, hollowpoints and lead RN.
 Nothing seemed to negatively impact the gun’s ability to run.

 [Editor’s note: Since this review was written, I’ve continued to shoot this pistol.
-Conservatively, I have put an additional 2,000 rounds through it and it continues to chug along with no malfunctions yet.]
+Conservatively, I have put an additional 2,000 rounds through it and it continues to chug along without a single malfunction.]

 The gun was easy to shoot and did not rub or wear on the hand in any unusual places.
 Recoil was very manageable and all but the most inexperienced shooters should be able to run this gun without any problems.